 7. Adjournment

-Ten (10) percent of the Church members in regular standing shall constitute a quorum at any Annual or Special Meeting of the Church.
+Ten (10) percent of the Regular Members as of the date of the meeting shall constitute a quorum at any Annual or Special Meeting of the Church.

 Sect.
 4-3.
 SPECIAL MEETINGS

-Special meetings of the Church may be called by the Pastor, the President or upon the signature of five (5) percent of the members in regular standing at the time of the call of the meeting which shall be presented to the Corporate Secretary of the Church in writing and read from the pulpit at least five (5) days prior to the date of such meeting.
-In addition, a notice shall electronic mail or U.S, Mail to each Regular (voting) and .
-Such notices of a special meeting shall contain a statement of the business to be conducted at such special meeting and no other business shall be transacted without such warning.
+Special meetings of the Church may be called by the Pastor, the President or upon the presentation to the Corporate Secretary of a written petition signed by five (5) percent of the Regular Members at the time of the call of the meeting.
+At least five (5) days prior to the date of such meeting, a notice of the date, time and place of such special meeting must be delivered via electronic mail or U.S, Mail to each Regular (voting) member and announced during a worship service.
+Such notices of a special meeting shall contain a statement of the business to be conducted at such special meeting and no other business shall be transacted without such notice.

 Sect.
 4-4.
 VOTING PRIVILEGES

-Each Church Member in regular standing present at an Annual or Special Meeting shall have one vote on all spiritual matters pertaining to the Church.
+Each Regular Member present at an Annual or Special Meeting shall have one vote on all spiritual matters pertaining to the Church.

-In legal matters, each Church Member in regular standing over 18 years of age shall have one vote.
+In legal matters, each Regular Member over 18 years of age shall have one vote.

-On request of any five (5) members, voting on any question shall be by secret ballot.
+On request of any five (5) members eligible to vote on any question, voting shall be by secret ballot.

 Sect.
 4-5.
 BOARDS AND COMMITTEES

 All boards and committees shall meet as required on relevant matters of responsibility and are open meetings for all members of the Church.
-Except as expressly defined, ex-officio members are not entitled to a vote.
+Except as expressly defined, ex-officio members are entitled to a vote.
+Unless otherwise specified in these By-Laws, all motions must obtain a majority vote to pass.

 Sect.
 4-6.
 CHURCH YEAR